dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ```

 :::tip
-`dlt` supports more ways of authorizing with the cloud storage, including identity-based
+`dlt` supports more ways of authorizing with cloud storage, including identity-based
 and default credentials.
 To learn more about adding credentials to your pipeline, please refer to the
 [Configuration and secrets section](../../../general-usage/credentials/complex_types#gcp-credentials).
 :::